Skin Tag

 Does medical insurance cover skin tag removal?

 Many if not all insurance carriers classify skin tags as cosmetic and therefore a self-pay treatment.
-In uncommon instances, documented medical necessity of suspicious growths or highly symptomatic growths may support payment for medical treatment of skin tags.
+In uncommon instances, documented medical necessity of suspicious growths or highly symptomatic growths may support payment for medical skin tag treatment.

 Subscribe to MedicineNet's Skin Care & Conditions Newsletter